edwinhere/nazgul/README.md

 > All blockquotes (except this one) in this documentation are from [Z2M2](https://www.getmonero.org/library/Zero-to-Monero-2-0-0.pdf)

-This library is to work with any 512-bit (64 byte output) hashing function.
-But it uses the [Ristretto elliptic curve](https://doc.dalek.rs/curve25519_dalek/ristretto/) for ease of use and better security.
+This library is designed to work with any 512-bit (64 byte output) hashing function.
+It uses the [Ristretto elliptic curve](https://doc.dalek.rs/curve25519_dalek/ristretto/) for ease of use and better security.

 This library is `#![no_std]` by default so it is possible to compile this library for embedded devices and WebAssembly but we haven't tried.